sergiusens/snappy-docs/core/usage.md

 ## Log in to a snap store

-Snaps are normally installed from a store.
+Snaps are normally installed from a [store](/docs/core/store).
 You can interact with a store without signing-in, but signing-in offers a number of advantages.
-These advantages include the ability to access your private snaps and the automatic update of installed snaps (which incidentally doesn't require root on the device).
+These advantages include the ability to access your private snaps and managing your snaps without requiring root on the device.

-**Note**: At the time of writing the only store available is the cross-distro Ubuntu Store and the `snap login` instructions take you to that store.
-In the future, [other stores](/docs/core/store) should be available.

-Snap stores hold a collection of snaps for delivery to clouds, devices, and private infrastructure.
-You [sign-in](https://login.ubuntu.com/+login) to a store as follows:
+Snap stores hold a collection of snaps for delivery to clouds, devices, and private infrastructures.
+You sign-in to a store as follows, using your [Ubuntu SSO account](https://login.ubuntu.com/+login):

     $ sudo snap login me@myself.com
     Password: *********